blueSparrow2000/multi-object-gravity-simulator/README.md

 2025.06.29 Added button that makes artificial matter orbit nearest planet/star
-Added fuel system: If not enough fuel, you cannot control rocket/station
+Added fuel system: If not enough fuel, you cannot control rocket/station You can now add an orbiting rocket on the planet/star

 TBU